yic03685/Y/README.md

 });
 ```
 ### Computed Property
 Computed properties are properties who can be derived from other properties (whether they are states or other computed properties.)
+It's similar to observable in Rx.
 For example, if you have a property called "fullName" which can be derived by "firstName" and "lastName".
 It will be like
 ```
 y.createModel({